MOUNTAINSIDE BAROQUE BOARD OF DIRECTORS

 Jeffery Dilks grew up in rural Illinois and earned a BA in Liberal Arts from the University of Illinois and an MA in the History of Technology and Science from Iowa State University.
 Much of his working career was spent teaching high school physics and leading professional development for secondary school science teachers.
 Jeff was a long-time member of Iowa State University’s Musica Antiqua, specializing on the renaissance flute.
 He has sung with Arlington Virginia’s Collegium Cantorum in performances of 15th century English polyphony and has performed on baroque flute alongside Igor Kipnis and with Washington, DC area ensembles such as the Friends of Fasch, Ensemble Gaudior and the Voce Chamber Singers.

 Michelle (Shelly) Dilks has spent her life surrounded by music.
-Raised in Chicago with WFMT radio and the occasional trip to the Chicago Symphony, along with piano lessons found her studying musicology in college.
+Raised in Chicago with WFMT radio and the occasional trip to the Chicago Symphony, along with piano lessons found her studying music history in college.
 After a degree from the University of New Orleans and Early Childhood teaching certification from Iowa State University, she devoted her working career to helping others in need.
 After managing Head Start programs, working for ISU Extension, the Community Action Agency, and concluding her work life at the Department of Health and Human Services, Shelly and husband Jeff retired to Cumberland.
 Mountainside Baroque was a key factor in the relocation and Shelly is happy to be part of the Board.
 She brings a love of music, along with management, organization, and myriad other skills.
 Hobbies include singing, cooking, gardening, rabble rousing, and travel to see two adult daughters and their families.

 See Ryan's bio on his Artistic Co-Director page.